This post may contain affiliate links. Please read my disclosure policy.

 During the holidays when I make these cookies for the kids to decorate, I make the glaze a little thicker and spread it on with a knife.
 The iced cookies are handed off to the kids to be sprinkled.
 The thicker glaze is a little less messy.

 Our family loves this simple glaze icing because it adds the right amount of sweetness without being thick and overpowering.
 It also dries beautifully preserving the decoration – bonus!
+This is the perfect solution for those that don’t care for Royal Icing.

 For the honey bee cookies we used a dip-able glaze.